SMAsaduzzaman/Customer_service_bot/README.md

 ![Result](img/deploy.png)

 - Now the Tuned model can be used remotely by using the following code
-# Loading the Gemma Model
+# Loading the Fine-tuned Gemma Model

 You can load the Gemma model directly using the Hugging Face Transformers library.
 Here's how to do it in Python: